allysonsilva/estudos/C#/Estudos C#.md

 ### Constants

+- Campo estático cujo valor nunca vai mudar.
+- Avaliada estaticamente em tempo de compilação.
+- É declarada utilizando a palavra chave `const` e deve ser sempre inicializada com um valor.
+- Qualquer valor que possa mudar no futuro não é uma constante por definição, e portanto, não deve ser representado como uma.
+- Constantes também pode ser declaradas locais, constantes locais para um método.

 > A constant is a static field whose value can never change.
-A constant is evaluated statically at compile time, and the compiler literally substitutes its value whenever used (rather like a macro in C++).
+A constant is evaluated statically at compile time, and the compiler literally substitutes its value whenever used(rather like a macro in C++).
 A constant can be any of the built-in numeric types, bool, char, string, or an enum type.

 **A constant is declared with the const keyword and must be initialized with a value.**